 Lynn is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 92,457 people and 22 constituent neighborhoods, Lynn is the ninth largest community in Massachusetts.
 Lynn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Lynn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lynn isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lynn are a mix of both white- and blue-collar jobs.
 Overall, Lynn is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lynn who work in office and administrative support (14.45%), sales jobs (9.93%), and food service (8.85%).
+There are especially a lot of people living in Lynn who work in office and administrative support (13.61%), sales jobs (9.40%), and food service (8.80%).

-Lynn is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Lynn is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 For the size of the city, public transportation in Lynn is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Lynn, the benefits are reduced air pollution and congestion on the highways.